 Creative Translation Facilitator Training

-The training, lead by Ruth Ahmedzai Kemp and Rahul Bery, will take place in June and July 2021 with 12 translators and writers from across England.
+The training, led by Ruth Ahmedzai Kemp and Rahul Bery, took place in June and July 2021 with 12 translators and writers from across England.
 In autumn they will have the opportunity to run translation workshops in schools in our 3 target areas — Newcastle upon Tyne, Greater Manchester, and Norwich.

 Multilingual Creators: Me and My City is a partnership between the Stephen Spender Trust, National Centre for Writing, New Writing North and Comma Press.
 It is co-funded by these organisations, Arts Council England and Greater Manchester Combined Authority.

 Multilingual Creators: Me and My City Trainee Facilitators 2021

 Usma Malik is a writer, poet, and academic specialising in narrative structures in contemporary writing.
 She gained an MA and PhD in Creative Writing at the University of Manchester, before going on to be the inaugural Artist in Residence at the John Rylands Library.
 She currently teaches Literature and Creative Writing workshops at Manchester Metropolitan University.
 Usma also runs workshops on poetry and creative writing with schools, Libraries, and Art galleries.
 Her first novel, following the trials and tribulations of a teenage poet, is out on submission.
 While she waits for the phone to ring, she’s working on two YA novels and brushing up her Urdu and Farsi.